nicodigo/EduTokens-blockchain/project_overview.md

 1. **MD5 for PoW, SHA-256 for chain linking** — MD5 is fast on GPU (good for demo), SHA-256 is collision-resistant (good for tamper evidence).

-2. **No digital signatures** — Transactions lack ECDSA signatures.
-The NCT acts as a trusted validator.
-Acknowledged shortcut vs real blockchain.
+2. **Ed25519 digital signatures** — Every transaction is signed by its sender using Ed25519 (via the `cryptography` library).
+The NCT verifies the signature at `POST /transaction` time.
+This provides non-repudiation: only the key holder can authorise a spend.
+The signing happens client-side (frontend, admin scripts); the blockchain never sees private keys.

+3. **Authority model** — `EARN` transactions (university → student) are gated: only the configured `AUTHORITY_PUBKEY` can issue them. `SPEND` transactions (student → vendor) require a valid Ed25519 signature from the student.
+Balance validation happens at block assembly time to allow fast async POSTs.

-3. **`subprocess` for CUDA** — Python calls the compiled binary via `subprocess.run()` instead of PyCUDA.
+4. **`subprocess` for CUDA** — Python calls the compiled binary via `subprocess.run()` instead of PyCUDA.
 Keeps Pilar 1 (C++/CUDA) and Pilar 2 (Python) cleanly separated.
+A CPU fallback miner (`cpu_miner.py`) ships in Docker so the stack works without a GPU.

-4. **Threading over asyncio** — NCT uses `threading` because the bottleneck is network I/O (RabbitMQ, Redis), not CPU.
+5. **Threading over asyncio** — NCT uses `threading` because the bottleneck is network I/O (RabbitMQ, Redis), not CPU.
 Three daemon threads share state via `NCTState` with a `threading.Lock`.

+6. **FastAPI + uvicorn** — HTTP layer uses FastAPI with Pydantic schemas for strong request/response contracts, served by uvicorn in a background thread.

-5. **Pool architecture** — NCT publishes one task (full range) per block.
-Pools subscribe and partition internally.
-This lets multiple pools compete without the NCT managing individual workers.
+7. **Pool architecture** — NCT publishes one task (full range) per block to `task.mining`.
+Pools subscribe via topic fanout and partition internally among their workers.
+Worker count is dynamic (driven by heartbeats) with a configurable fallback.

-6. **Lazy imports in broker** — `pika` is only imported when a connection is actually needed, so the test suite runs without RabbitMQ installed.
+8. **Lazy imports in broker** — `pika` is only imported when a connection is actually needed, so the test suite runs without RabbitMQ installed.

-7. **Deterministic serialization** — All JSON is serialized with `sort_keys=True` to ensure consistent SHA-256 hashes across Python versions and platforms.
+9. **Deterministic serialization** — All JSON is serialized with `sort_keys=True` to ensure consistent SHA-256 hashes across Python versions and platforms.

 ---